-A PMP is the first document to be completed after the project proposal is approved.
-The PMP defines the planning approach, tasks to be accomplished, schedule, and associated costs that the Federal Government and the non-federal sponsor(s) will be supporting financially.
-The PMP is subject to change as the project progresses.
-Project cost estimates and the schedule of tasks in the PMP may vary.
-Clear descriptions of the scopes of work and cost/time estimates in the PMP will allow updates resulting from more information to be easily made.
-The PMP also includes which disciplines will comprise the Project Delivery Team (PDT) responsible for completing the project (i.e. biologist, hydraulic engineer, real estate specialist, etc.), and which individuals will be assigned to the PDT.
-The final PMP will be signed by the full PDT.
+A Project Management Plan (PMP) is the first document to be completed after project initiation.
+The PMP defines the planning approach, tasks to be accomplished, schedule, and associated costs that the Federal Government and the non-federal Sponsor(s) will be supporting financially.
+The PMP is a subject to change as the project progresses.
+Because many assumptions must be made, more or less costs and time may be required to accomplish the tasks identified.
+With clear descriptions of the scopes and assumptions outlined in the PMP deviations are easier to identify.
+The final PMP will be signed by the full Project Delivery Team.

-Project Partnership Agreements
+Project Cooperation Agreements

-A PPA is a written legal agreement between the non-federal sponsor and the Department of the Army that describes both parties' financial and other responsibilities for construction, operation and maintenance of the project.
-Based upon the agreed upon project budget and the scope of work, a draft PPA will be drawn up.
+A Project Cooperation Agreement (PCA) is a written legal agreement between the non-federal sponsor and the Department of the Army that describes both parties financial and other responsibilities for construction, operation and maintenance of the project.
+Based upon the agreed upon project budget and the scope of work, a draft Project Cooperation Agreement will be drawn up.

-Federal involvement requires that a PPA be negotiated by the District and the appropriate non-federal sponsor, approved by the non-federal sponsor, approved by the Corps of Engineers and signed by the District and the non-federal sponsor.
-Two different types of PPA's may be executed, depending upon the scope of work to be performed:
+Federal involvement requires that a PCA be negotiated by the District and the appropriate non-federal sponsor, approved by the non-federal sponsor, approved by the Corps of Engineers and signed by the District and the non-federal sponsor.
+Two different types of PCA's may be executed, depending upon the scope of work to be performed:

-- ➤ Design PPA for planning-level or design of projects that are not for construction by the Corps. - ➤ Design/Construction PPA for projects that have planning or design-level work to accomplish, but are also going to be constructed by the Corps.
+- Design PCA for planning-level or design of projects that are not for construction by the Corps. - Design/Construction PCA for projects that have planning or design-level work to accomplish, but are also going to be constructed by the Corps.

-Copies of previously approved interim model agreements, by Assistant Secretary for the Army for Civil Works (ASA(CW)), executed for the Village of Lake George, New York (Design/Construction PPA) and City of Plattsburgh, New York (Design PPA) projects are provided in Appendix C. Model PPAs for the Section 542 Lake Champlain Watershed Environmental Assistance Program are currently being developed in HQUSACE.
-Until model PPAs are developed, negotiated PPAs will be reviewed by the non-federal sponsor, the New York District, and then approved by Corps of Engineer's Headquarters for execution.
-If PPA approval has been delegated to the North Atlantic Division, CENAD will review and approve the PPA after reviewing and approving the Project Fact Sheet, which is a succinct summary of the project for internal use within USACE and Congress.
+Copies of previously approved interim model agreements used for the Village of Lake George, New York (Design/Construction PCA) and City of Plattsburgh, New York (Design PCA) projects are provided in Appendix D. Model PCAs for the Section 542 Lake Champlain Watershed Environmental Assistance Program are currently being developed in HQUSACE.
+Until model PCAs are developed, negotiated PCAs will be reviewed by the non-federal sponsor, the New York District, and then approved by Corps of Engineer's Headquarters (HQUSACE) for execution.
+If PCA approval has been delegated to the North Atlantic Division, CENAD will review and approve the PCA after reviewing and approving the Project Fact Sheet.

-Project Partnership Agreement Approval
+Project Cooperation Agreement Approval

-HQUSACE may delegate the approval for projects and PPAs to the District or CENAD.
-Regardless of which office has PPA approval authority, a Project Partnership Agreement Approval Request Package will be prepared by the PDT and must be submitted to that office and include the following supporting documentation:
+HQUSACE may delegate the approval for projects and PCA's to the District or authority, a Project Cooperation Agreement Approval Request Package must be submitted to that office and include the following supporting documentation: